Ready for Part 2 of our “How To Create A Captivating Close Up” series? If you missed Part 1 you can check it out here.

 Leave a comment.
 How do you modify your performance for the close up?

-You will learn the 4 principles to creating a powerful close up performance:
+In this interactive workshop with Wendy Davis, you’ll learn the 4 principles to creating a powerful, effective close up.